confluentinc/ksql/docs-rst/installation/server-config/security.rst

 KSQL can be configured to connect to the Schema Registry over HTTP by setting the ``ksql.schema.registry.url`` to the Schema Registry's HTTPS endpoint.
-Depending on your security setup, you may also need to supply a trust-store, (e.g. if the Schema Registry's SSL certificates are not trusted they the JVM by default), and a key-store, (e.g. if the Schema Registry requires mutual authentication).
+Depending on your security setup, you might also need to supply additional SSL configuration.
+For example, a trustStore is required if the Schema Registry's SSL certificates are not trusted by the JVM by default; a keyStore is required if the Schema Registry requires mutual authentication.

+SSL configuration for communication with the Schema Registry can be supplied using none-prefixed, e.g. `ssl.truststore.location`, or prefixed e.g. `ksql.schema.registry.ssl.truststore.location`, names.
+Non-prefixed names are used for settings that are shared with other communication channels, i.e. where the same settings are required to configure SSL communication with both Kafka and Schema Registry.
+Prefixed names only affects communication with Schema registry and overrides any non-prefixed setting of the same name.

-The following configuration is all that is needed to configure KSQL to communicate with the Schema Registry over HTTPS, where mutual authentication is not required and the Schema Registry's SSL certificates are trusted by the JVM:
+Use the following to configure KSQL to communicate with the Schema Registry over HTTPS, where mutual authentication is not required and the Schema Registry's SSL certificates are trusted by the JVM:

 .. code:: bash

     ksql.schema.registry.url=https://<host-name-of-schema-registry>:<ssl-port>

-The following configuration can be used to configure KSQL to communicate with the Schema Registry over HTTPS, with mutual auth, when the SSL configuration is consistent with that needed to communicate with Kafka, i.e. where the configuration can be _shared_:
+Use the following to configure KSQL to communicate with the Schema Registry over HTTPS, with mutual authentication, with an explicit trustStore, and where the SSL configuration is shared between Kafka and Schema Registry:

 .. code:: bash